easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 [shell](https://en.wikipedia.org/wiki/Shell_(computing))-agnostic way.
-A module file is usually written in either [Tcl](https://en.wikipedia.org/wiki/Tcl) or [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) syntax, and specifies for which environment variables should be updated, and how (append, prepend, (re)define, undefine, etc.) upon loading the environment module.
-Upon unloading the environment module the shell environment is returned to its previous state.
+A module file is usually written in either [Tcl](https://en.wikipedia.org/wiki/Tcl) or [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) syntax, and specifies which environment variables should be updated, and how (append, prepend, (re)define, undefine, etc.) upon loading the environment module.
+Unloading the environment module will restore the shell environment to its previous state.

 Environment module files are processed via a **modules tool**, of which there are several conceptually similar yet slighty different implementations.